t0yamont/Website/content/blog/new-website.md

 We have a new website!

 We've worked with a team of computer science students to give SURTES a new look.
 We decided in the beginning of the year to expand our team not only in terms of engineering but also in other aspects like a web development team.

+We will be doing more blogs and updates of our work in the coming weeks.